 Formed in 1833, Walker County was named after Freeman Walker, a U.S. Senator from Augusta.

-The county currently operates under a Sole Commissioner form of government, which gives the Commissioner both legislative and executive powers.
+The county currently operates under a Board of Commissioners form of government.
+Until January 1, 2021, Walker County operated under a Sole Commissioner form of government, which gave the Commissioner both legislative and executive powers.

 Walker County neighbors the city of Chattanooga, Tennessee and provides a convenient location for leisure and business.
 In addition to Chattanooga, Walker County is conveniently located within a short drive of Atlanta, Nashville, Birmingham and Knoxville.

 With two of Georgia’s top 25 tourist attractions, nearly half a million people from all over the world visit Walker County each year.
 Chickamauga Battlefield National Military Park is the oldest and largest military park in the United States.
 Rock City Gardens, an attraction located on Lookout Mountain features a legendary view of seven states from Lover’s Leap.
 Lookout Mountain was also home to Garnet Carter, the inventor of miniature golf and a co-founder of Rock City Gardens.

 A variety of national and international companies have operations in Walker County.
 Bluecross Blueshield of Tennessee, Food City, Lucent Group, McDonald, Nissin Brake Georgia, Roper Corporation, See Rock City, Shaw Industries Group, Syntec Industries and Walmart make up the ten largest employers.

 The Georgia Department of Labor operates a Career Center in Walker County, as well.